 What's more complicated is that the number is always changing.
 Every single time a user searches for your keyword and your ad is eligible to appear, Google makes this calculation to determine if your ad will show up.

-Ad rank is a complex enough topic that I actually covered it in detail in another post.
+Ad rank is a complex enough topic that I actually covered in detail in another post.
 You can find that post here: Why Your New Google Ads Have a Low Ad Rank.

 Additionally, to check to see if this is your problem, you will need to check into your impression share data.
 Google provides this data in your Google Ads account, but you need to know where to look.

 - Click on Campaign, Ad Groups, Product Groups, or Keywords to choose a category.